AI Use Cases/Manufacturing

 Safety stock optimization creates cash flow exposure if risk scores are wrong early on

 The system automatically adjusts reorder points for high-risk vendors, which means it will recommend holding more inventory for suppliers flagged as elevated risk.
-In the first 90 days, before prediction accuracy reaches the 87-92% range cited at month six, some of those flags will be false positives.
+In the first 90 days, before the model has calibrated against your own history, some of those flags will be false positives.
 Budget for a temporary increase in working capital tied to inventory during the model calibration period, and set override thresholds so your materials planner can correct outliers without undermining the feedback loop.

 Frequently Asked Questions